ikrfun/get_eyedata/README.md

 # Get-eyedata

-this library is an application that allows you to track objects in a video file and save the tracking data to a CSV file.
+this library is an application that allows you to track objects in a video file and save the tracking data to pandas dataframe

 ## Installation
 ---